-Section 45 - Registered advisers under securities or commodity futures legislation
+Section 48 - Registered advisers under securities or commodity futures legislation

-Registered advisers under securities or commodities futures legislation are exempt from the provisions listed in Appendix E. This exemption is available to registered advisers provided they comply with the corresponding requirements in NI 31-103 in respect of their derivatives activity.
+Registered advisers under securities or commodities futures legislation are exempt from the provisions listed in Appendix F of the Instrument.
+This exemption is available to registered advisers provided they comply with the corresponding requirements in NI 31-103 in respect of their derivatives activity.

-This exemption is intended to allow registered advisers to extend their existing compliance systems to cover their derivatives activities with their clients for requirements related to for example, among other things, the suitability requirement and referral arrangements (section 14 - [Suitability] and section 15 - [Permitted referral arrangements] provided they comply with the corresponding provisions found in NI 31-103 with respect to their derivatives activities with a client.
+This exemption is intended to allow registered advisers to extend their existing compliance systems to cover their derivatives activities with their clients for requirements related to for example, among other things, the suitability requirement and referral arrangements (section 15 [Suitability] and section 16 [Permitted referral arrangements]).
 The remaining provisions that apply to registered advisers in respect of their derivatives activity are principles based and therefore, we similarly expect for their existing compliance systems to accommodate the application of the core principles such as the fair dealing obligations.